BachPhu/Obsidian-Notes/School/Notes/Essay 3.md

  # idea
-virtual classroom and fail to communication ( and during covid 19 period
+concern of virtual classroom which cause by communication issue ( and during covid 19 period)

 stem education issue
 # Source